 Brown Bags take place at least once a month and last 60-90 minutes.
-We have a wide range of talks during this time.
-They include research, professional development, and case conferences.
+We have a wide range of talks including research, professional development, and case conferences.
 Often times the speakers are from outside the university.
-We usually hold these meetings once a month during the first week of the month.
+We usually hold these meetings during the first week of the month.